Pluxbox/pbPlayerWeb/readme.md

 #### Embedding

 The simple embedding of a track can be done in one line, using the pre-defined configurations.
-Since by default no skin is defined, it will just play the audio.
+Since by default no skin is defined, the audio will be played in the background.

     PB.Player('http://example.com/test.mp3');